So what's all the hype about?

 But which are the best?
 Well, if you would rather cut to the chase, here's our selection of what's hot!

-We've based our selections on feedback from hundreds of other visitors, and when you click on the "Check Availability" buttons for the tours below, you can read those reviews and see what others thought.
+We've based our selections on our own experiences, and on feedback from hundreds of other visitors, and when you click on the "Check Availability" buttons for the tours below, you can read those reviews and see what others thought.

 Here are our top 5 (just click on the link to go to the tour details):